MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 * Use structures by default.

-* Use classes when you need Objective-C interoperability.
+* Use classes when you need Objective-C interoperability

 * Use classes when you need to control the identity of the data you’re modeling.